 Prof Cass said NHMRC fellowships are only awarded to researchers who are highly productive and well placed to grow their research programs.

-"Such funding gives certainty to researchers to continue their career in science and medical research and helps Menzies retain highly skilled staff in the Northern Territory," Prof Cass said.
+Such funding gives certainty to researchers to continue their career in science and medical research and helps Menzies retain highly skilled staff in the Northern Territory.